MahmoudZohdy/APICallProxy/README.md

 To make it clearer if you want to do for example APC injection you would normally call those sequence of API **OpenProcess()** , **VirtualAllocEx()**, **WriteProcessMemory()**, **OpenThread()**, **QueueUserAPC()**

-But with APICallProxy this is what the API calls would look like,
+But with APICallProxy this is what the API calls would look like.

 1- **DeviceIoControl(,IOCTL_API_PROXY_OPEN_PROCESS,)**

 2- **DeviceIoControl(,IOCTL_API_PROXY_ALLOCATE_MEMORY_IN_PROCESS_USING_HANDLE,)**

 3- **DeviceIoControl(,IOCTL_API_PROXY_WRITE_PROCESS_MEMORY,)**

 4- **DeviceIoControl(,IOCTL_API_PROXY_OPEN_THREAD,)**

 5- **DeviceIoControl(,IOCTL_API_PROXY_QUEUE_APC,)**